lopozz/splitters/README.md

-# splitters
+# ✂️ splitters
-Some text processing functionalities to split spans at token and character level.
+Text processing functionalities to split spans at token and character level.